 By Sam Forgione

-NEW YORK, March 18 (Reuters) - U.S. Treasuries yields edged lower on Tuesday on uncertainty ahead of the Federal Reserve’s two-day policy meeting and lingering concerns that East-West tensions surrounding Ukraine could escalate.
+NEW YORK, March 18 (Reuters) - U.S. Treasuries yields were mostly flat on Tuesday ahead of the Federal Reserve’s two-day policy meeting and after comments from Russian President Vladimir Putin eased tensions surrounding Ukraine.

-The Fed is expected to continue to reduce its monthly bond purchase program, but also alter its forward guidance when it gives its statement on Wednesday after its meeting.
-The meeting will be the first presided over by Fed Chair Janet Yellen.
+The Fed is expected to continue to reduce the size of its monthly bond purchase program, but also alter its forward guidance when it gives its statement on Wednesday after its meeting.

 The Fed previously said that it would not raise interest rates until joblessness fell to at least 6.5 percent, a pledge that policymakers thought would hold until at least mid-2015.
 But that rate hit a five-year low of 6.6 percent in January, before rising to 6.7 percent in February.

-Meanwhile, Russian President Putin, while approving plans to make Crimea part of Russia, said his country did not want Ukraine to split further, which reduced some fears of an escalation in East-West tensions.
+Meanwhile, Russian President Putin, while approving plans to make Crimea part of Russia, said his country did not want Ukraine to split further, reducing fears of an escalation in East-West tensions.

-Moscow’s seizure of Crimea, denounced by the West as illegal and in breach of Ukraine’s constitution, has caused the most serious East-West crisis since the end of the Cold War.
+Moscow’s seizure of Crimea, denounced by the West as illegal and in breach of Ukraine’s constitutions, has caused the most serious East-West crisis since the end of the Cold War.

 U.S. economic data on inflation in February, meanwhile, largely met expectations, while weaker-than-expected housing starts last month had a muted impact on Treasuries prices.